minimalparts/minimalparts.github.io/_posts/2017-5-27-The-Ethical-Review.md

 She resolutely types in 'no expected discomfort', for the love of science.

 In her dreams that night, the van Wicktrachs are suing the university for emotional damage.
-And it's her fault, her fault, her fault...
+And it's entirely, completely, utterly her fault.